bradserbuddy/Buddy-Android-SDK/README.md

 #### Download A File

-Our download example uses pictures.
-To download a picture specify BuddyFile as the operation type:
+To download a file send a GET request with BPFile as the operation type.
+This sample downloads the picture we uploaded in the "Upload File" example:

-    // Calling GET on "/pictures/{id}/file" returns a 302 response with a redirect URL that needs to be handled by your app Buddy.get(String.format("/pictures/%f/file", pictureId), null, new BuddyCallback<BuddyFile>(BuddyFile.class) {
+    Buddy.get(String.format("/pictures/%f/file", pictureId), null, new BuddyCallback<BuddyFile>(BuddyFile.class) {
       @Override
       public void completed(BuddyFile file) {